 second chance pals foster program aims to fill the gap.

 |An adult animal that is fostered rather than kept at a shelter will maintain or more quickly regain good emotional and physical health, and therefore be vastly more appealing as a candidate for adoption.
 A dog or cat that lives in a home environment rather than a shelter while he is waiting for permanent placement will inevitably make a better transition to his new home and family, and therefore decrease the chances that he will be displaced again.

 The job of a foster is not just about playing fetch, cuddling on the sofa, playing with a cat indoors or taking a dog for a walk.
 It is about that, but much more.
 To be a foster means to attend to a pet when it is sick.
 It means to slide in a visit to the vet on an already packed day.
 It means more toys to pick up, floors to sweep, carpet stains to remove and more pet dishes and bedding to wash.

 second chance pals fosters and their families are a giving group of people and we are grateful for each them and what they will surely accomplish.
 Without volunteers we cannot save the lives of pets from our shelter.
 We look forward to building our family of volunteers in this next year.

-If you're ready to make a difference in the lives of at-risk animals, please fill out our Foster Application and return to us.
+If you're ready to make a difference in the lives of at-risk animals, please fill out a Foster Application and return to us at the shelter.
 Start making a difference today.